maltron/hellomongo/README.md

 using first and last name).

 This application can be run on [Red Hat OpenShift Container Platform](https://www.openshift.com).
-Let's assume that both of your project has the following characteristics:
+Let's assume that your project has the following characteristics:

 ```
 $ oc status